How to create a web service for Microsoft Graph (Microsoft Teams)

 FME needs to know what the authorization endpoint is and provide some different parameters (step 7).

-Typically we see users replace the tenant value with either common, or a tenant ID.
+Typically, we see users replace the tenant value with either a common or a tenant ID.

-This will depend on the accounts you chose to support in step 2.
+This will depend on the accounts you choose to support in step 2.
 If your application is single-tenant, your tenant value will be your tenant ID.
-If your application is multi-tenant your tenant value will be common.
+If your application is multi-tenant, your tenant value will be common.

 If you’re unsure, you can check in the Azure Portal, either on the Authentication blade: